5l1v3r1/pragmash/COMMANDS.md

 ### The "echo" command

+This command joins its arguments and inserts spaces between them.

+### The "join" command

-This command joins its arguments with spaces and returns the result.
+This command joins its arguments without inserting spaces between them.

+### The "match" command

+This command takes a regular expression and a string.
+It returns an array of matches.
+Each sub-match is its own element in the array.

+For example, `match "x([a-z])z" "abc xyz xwz xoz"` yields the array equivalent to `arr xyz y xwz w xoz o`.

 # Arrays